ilias-t/demystifying-the-internet-talk/readme.md

 #How the Internet Works

-## Framing
+## Why is this important?
+*This workshop is relevant to developers because:*

-For web developers, it is imperative to understand the inner-workings of the Internet.
-Just how a race-car driver should understand how their car runs, it is important for those building web applications to have clear mental models of how the Internet functions.
+Just how a race-car driver should understand how their car runs, it is imperative for web developers to have clear mental models of the Internet functions when building web applications.
+Knowledge of Internet fundamentals will allow for new concepts to be understood in a more complete context.

-## Objectives
+## What are the objectives?

-*By the end of this talk, developers will be able to:*
+*After this workshop, developers will be able to:*

-* Explain at a high level how the Internet works
+* Explain at a high level how the Internet transmits data
 * Distinguish between the Internet and the World Wide Web
 * Understand why HTML CSS and JavaScript work together so well
 * Articulate what an API is

-## Preparation
+## Where should we be now?
 *Before this workshop, developers should already be able to:*

 * Use the Internet